What is a birth plan?

 However, a written birth plan is less important to the medical staff.
 This is not because they are not interested in your wishes, but simply because the medical team will not always have time to immerse themselves in the written birth plan in the busy maternity ward and delivery room.
 Of course, members of the medical team are interested in your wishes.
 But it will be easier for them to understand you if you express those wishes in word and deed, especially during delivery.
-For example, if you are interested in natural birth, you must explain this to the medical team accompanying you as well as your wishes about motility and pain.
+For example, if you are interested in natural birth, you must explain this to the medical team accompanying you as well as your wishes about motility and pain (using a TENS machine as an example).
 A birth plan can help you stay focused when you explain these things.

 When is the right time to prepare a birth plan?

 At the beginning of the ninth month, just when you are getting closer to the end of the pregnancy period but not too close to delivery.
-This will be after you have been enlightened about the process and your expectations for birth.
-You might want to write your birth plan before any worries and distractions that come with early labor.
+This will be after you had done a birth preparation class, a hypnobirthing course, and been enlightened about the process and your expectations for birth.
+You might want to write your birth plan before any stress, worries and distractions that come with early labor.

 What should a birth plan contain?

-It should be comprised of everything necessary for birth: who will accompany you during delivery and when, the care of the baby immediately after birth (caregivers, how to take care of the newborn, vaccinations, zero separation, etc.) but only what is essential.
+It should be comprised of everything necessary for birth: who will accompany you during delivery and when, the care of the baby immediately after birth (caregivers, how to take care of the newborn, vaccinations, zero separation, would you like warm compresses, or perineal massage during labor, etc.) but only what is essential.
 This is not the point where we go into detail.
 Instead, imagine chapter headings in a reminder note for something important to you, a sort of roadmap leading up to birth.

 What do you do with this plan at the moment of birth itself?